vaskoGut/Learning/README.md

 const LoggedHello = withLogger(Hello, 'Hello');
 ```

+It's worth to mention we use high order components with keyword with.

  16. ###  use-effect-lifecycle-methods
     What are standart lifecycle React methods?
     **getInitialState()**, **componentDidMount()**, **shouldComponentUpdate()**, **componentDidUpdate()**, **componentWillUnmount()**.